 Kadera is an organization that aspires a world without domestic violence.
-Orginally founded as a shelter for female victims of domestic violence.
-Kadera uses their expertise with domestic violence to transform the response through innovative projects.
-Kadera believes that working together is the key to tackle domestic violence.
-Every human being has the right to grow up in a safe surrounding!
+Originally founded as a shelter for female victims of domestic violence, Kadera uses their expertise with domestic violence to transform the response through innovative projects.
+Kadera believes that working together is the key to tackling domestic violence: every human being has the right to grow up in a safe surrounding!

 Date and time: June 13th 2017, 14.00 a.m. – 15.30 p.m.